die-hardfan/Week2_BabySoC_Fundamentals/BabySoC_fundamentals/Theory.md

 # System on Chip (SoC) Fundamentals

 An overview of SoC design flow was seen in Week0.
-This will explore the theoretical concepts behind SoC and it's components.
+This will explore the theoretical concepts behind SoC, its components, and its pros and cons.

 <details>
   <summary> What is a System-on-Chip (SoC)? </summary>